Geoff Walden

 REIMAHG only managed to produce some twenty-seven Me 262 jet fighters by the end of the war.
 The work was done mostly by foreign forced laborers, some 991 of whom died during their nine months at "Lachs."
 The U.S. Army took the site on 12 April 1945, and before turning Thüringen over to the Soviets in July, they removed enough parts to finish five Me 262s that were found on the production line.
 Surprisingly, the Kahla area had not been bombed.
 British Intelligence had photographed Me 262s at the site in March 1945, so the Allies were well aware of "Lachs."
 But Kahla was spared the fate of the V-2 works at Nordhausen, which suffered a devastating bombing attack only eight days before the American Army arrived.
 (In spite of this historical report, the REIMAHG-Kahla site today shows many depressions that look very much like bomb craters that can be seen at such sites as Normandy and the Obersalzberg, and many areas that appear to have undergone explosive upheaval, all in areas that were flat during the war.
 This situation is apparently the result of Soviet activity after the war.)

 Beginning in 1947, the Soviets blew up the concrete bunkers and assembly buildings, and also the entrances to most of the tunnels, including destruction of the concrete runway on the hilltop.
 However, the concrete buildings had reinforced walls some 10 feet thick, so in many cases, the explosions only collapsed the roofs.
 REIMAHG-Kahla remains today one of the most extensive Third Reich ruins sites, with the walls and foundations of most of the concrete assembly and workshop buildings, some still supporting parts of their roofs.
-The site is not generallyopen to the public.
+The site and bunker ruins can now be visited by the public - see www.reimahg.de.

-Click here for a MapQuest map showing the location of this site.
+Click here for a Google Maps © map showing the location of this site.

 REIMAHGaerial1a.jpg (106568 bytes)